-Waxed Up– Is a term used to describe when a mare develops droplets of colostrum on her teats that look like beads of wax.
-This can occur when foaling is imminent or even as early as two weeks prior to foaling or sometimes not at all.
+Waxed Up– describes when a mare develops droplets of colostrum on her teats that look like beads of wax.
+This can occur when foaling is imminent or even as early as two weeks before foaling.
+Not all mares will “wax up”

-IgG– Stands for Immunoglobulin Type G or sometimes called Gamma Globulin G. An IgG Test or a Gamma E Check Test involves taking a blood sample from the foal at 12-16 hours of age.
-It is used to determine if the foal has received and absorbed enough of the important antibodies that are passed through the mare’s colostrum.
+IgG– stands for Immunoglobulin Type G or sometimes called Gamma Globulin G. An IgG Test or a Gamma E Check Test involves taking a blood sample from the foal at 12-16 hours of age.
+This is used to determine if the foal has received and absorbed enough of the important antibodies that are passed through the mare’s colostrum.

-Serve or Serving – this is the process of mating a mare to a stallion.
+Serve– the process of mating a mare to a stallion.

 Until next time,